Who can participate in a CMIT internship?

-Directions for these procedures will be addressed in the finance packet received after your acceptance into the program, and at the Reach the University Institute (RUI).
+Directions for these procedures will be addressed in the finance packet received after your acceptance into the program, and at the Reach the U Institute (RUI).
 Once you confirm your account number and communicate it to your support partners, you can begin to receive financial contributions into your account.

 Anytime a person sends a financial gift to your account, they should make the check payable to National Chi Alpha, and include your account number on their check.
 Each time a check is received, the finance office will deposit the money in your account and issue a receipt to that donor.
 The donor (or partner) can then use that receipt when sending in next month’s contribution.